What is the Québec Pension Plan?

 The Québec Pension Plan is a compulsory public insurance plan.
 Its purpose is to provide persons who work in Québec (or have worked in Québec) and their families with basic financial protection in the event of retirement, disability or death.

-To find out the employment earnings amounts recorded under your name for the Québec Pension Plan, consult your Statement of Participation.
-The Régie sends you a Statement every 4 years.
+To find out the amount of employment earnings recorded under your name for the Plan, consult your Statement of Participation.
 It is an excellent planning tool, and it is simple and free.

 Contributions: payment and deductions